SAP-samples/teched2023-AD162/exercises/ex3/README.md

 Ensure the technician can only save an incident entity after providing all the required inputs.
 If they don't, show them an appropriate message.
 For instance, if they try to submit a record with an empty status, no Device ID, more than one device image, or without a customer signature, they should be prompted with a warning message.

-To achieve this, you'll need to implement a business logic that validates the input values and this logic needs to be bound to the `Save` ActionBar item on the `Incident_Edit.page`.
+To achieve this, you'll need to implement business logic that validates the input values and this logic needs to be bound to the `Save` ActionBar item on the `Incident_Edit.page`.

 1. In `Incident_Edit.page`, select the `Save` ActionBar item and navigate to the **Events** tab.
 Clear the existing binding for the `OnPress` property.